jhnrckmnznrs/jhnrckmnznrs.github.io/portfolio.md

 </div>
 <div align = "justify">
 <h3>Conclusion</h3>
 Therefore, we choose any model for deployment and observing more differences once new data are obtained.
+Note that any model is a good choice since the predictions on the holdout set roughly off by one (1) enrollee.
 </div>
 ~~~